raybuhr/teacherprints/gettingStartedAWS.md

 # /home/tslade

 # Make a symbolic link to the common folder and name it something helpful
-~$ ln -s /home/projects tslade-projects
+~$ ln -s /home/projects projects
 ~$ ls -l
 # total 4
 # drwxr-xr-x 3 tslade tslade 4096 May 31 04:12 snap
-# lrwxrwxrwx 1 tslade tslade   14 May 31 04:45 tslade-projects -> /home/projects
+# lrwxrwxrwx 1 tslade tslade   14 May 31 04:45 projects -> /home/projects

-~$ cd tslade-projects
+~$ cd projects

 # Let's verify it contains what we expect it to
-~/tslade-projects$ ls -l
+~/projects$ ls -l
 # total 4
 # drwxrwxr-x 5 tslade tslade 4096 May 31 04:31 teacherprints

 # If all worked as planned, the output of the next command should match the above
-~/tslade-projects$  ls -l /home/projects
+~/projects$ ls -l /home/projects
 # total 4
 # drwxrwxr-x 5 tslade tslade 4096 May 31 04:31 teacherprints